Appendix D. Graduate Program

 B. The academic progress of each continuing graduate student shall be reviewed annually by the student's department or committee of studies by the end of the spring term.

-C. A student whose academic progress is judged not satisfactory will be recommended for academic probation until such time (one academic year, maximum) as her or his progress has become satisfactory once again and the Graduate Dean has been so informed in writing by the Graduate Representative of the student's department.
+C. A student whose academic progress is judged not satisfactory will be recommended for academic notice until such time (one academic year, maximum) as their progress has become satisfactory once again and the Graduate Dean has been so informed in writing by the Graduate Representative of the student's department.
+(CC 31 Aug 24, 1 Sep 24)

-D. Students on academic probation are not eligible for merit fellowship support and will receive lower priority for academic appointments at UCSC (including Teaching Assistant, Teaching Fellow, Graduate Student Researcher, etc.).
-Special justifications will be required to appoint probationary students so long as there are any other students in the program who lack financial support.
+D. Students on academic notice are not eligible for merit fellowship support and will receive lower priority for academic appointments at UCSC (including Teaching Assistant, Teaching Fellow, Graduate Student Researcher, etc.).
+Special justifications will be required to appoint students on academic notice so long as there are any other students in the program who lack financial support.
+(CC 1 Sep 24)

 E. A student whose academic progress has been found not satisfactory in two successive annual reviews will be subject to dismissal from the University.

-F. A full-time student who has been enrolled in the same graduate program for four calendar years without advancing to candidacy for the doctorate is not considered to be making satisfactory progress and will be recommended for academic probation until advancement is achieved.
+F. A full-time student who has been enrolled in the same graduate program for four calendar years without advancing to candidacy for the doctorate is not considered to be making satisfactory progress and will be recommended for academic notice until advancement is achieved.
+(CC 1 Sep 24)

-G. A student who has been advanced to candidacy for more than three calendar years is not considered to be making satisfactory academic progress and may be recommended for academic probation for up to one academic year by the student's department.
+G. A student who has been advanced to candidacy for more than three calendar years is not considered to be making satisfactory academic progress and may be recommended for academic notice for up to one academic year by the student's department.
+(CC 1 Sep 24)

-H. A full-time master's degree student is considered not to be making satisfactory progress beyond three calendar years of enrollment and may be recommended for academic probation for up to one academic year by their department.
+H. A full-time master's degree student is considered not to be making satisfactory progress beyond three calendar years of enrollment and may be recommended for academic notice for up to one academic year by their department.
+(CC 1 Sep 24)

-I. Students on probation will continue to be eligible for institutional, state, and federal need-based assistance for up to one academic year to support their efforts to make up satisfactory academic progress shortfalls.
+I. Students on academic notice will continue to be eligible for institutional, state, and federal need-based assistance for up to one academic year to support their efforts to make up satisfactory academic progress shortfalls.
+(CC 1 Sep 24)

 J. A student who fails to register promptly following expiration of an approved leave of absence is not in good standing.
 The usual term for a leave of absence is three academic quarters, and all requests to extend or renew a leave must be approved in advance by the Graduate Dean.